PhilosHimm/philoshimm.github.io/README.md

 ## 🎯 Overview

-This repository serves as a digital portfolio showcasing projects from **ITM780 - Web Design and Management** at Toronto Metropolitan University.
-The course provides fundamental knowledge and skills for designing, developing and managing effective websites for businesses using current standard web technologies including HTML5, JavaScript and CSS3.

-The portfolio features a modern, responsive landing page with a grid-based layout that demonstrates the progression from basic web fundamentals to a comprehensive professional portfolio website.
-All projects follow web standards and best practices as emphasized throughout the course curriculum.

-### Course Focus Areas:
-- **User-Centered Design Framework**: Website design based on user needs analysis
-- **Modern Web Technologies**: HTML5, CSS3, and JavaScript implementation
-- **Business Website Solutions**: Complete solutions for professional web presence
-- **Web Standards & Best Practices**: Industry-standard development approaches
-- **Website Management**: Publishing, security, performance optimization, and analytics
+This repository contains a modern, responsive portfolio website featuring a grid-based landing page that showcases various web development projects.
+The main `index.html` serves as a central hub with an elegant card-based layout highlighting the progression from fundamental HTML concepts to advanced JavaScript applications.

-### Portfolio Features:
+### Key Features:
-- **Responsive Design**: Optimized for all device types and screen sizes
+- **Responsive Design**: Optimized for all device sizes
-- **Professional UI/UX**: Clean, modern interface with smooth animations
+- **Modern UI/UX**: Clean, professional interface with smooth animations
-- **Progressive Skill Development**: Projects arranged to show learning progression
+- **Progressive Learning**: Projects arranged to demonstrate skill development
-- **Interactive Elements**: Dynamic content and engaging user interactions
+- **Interactive Elements**: Hover effects and dynamic content

 ## 📁 Repository Structure